necrashter/PowerRAFT/results/memory-benchmark/README.md

 Benchmarking the memory usage of different state indexer implementations.

+**NOTE:** All state indexers except for the best one (`BitStackStateIndexer`) have been removed to keep the codebase simple.
+You can checkout the commit mentioned below if you want to see all state indexer implementations.

 All indexers that are present in git commit `58e50ecaf353f79442426d3ee1875b12d4a7bf12`:
 - `Naive`: Using `std::collections::HashMap` and storing new states in `Array2`s.
 - `Stack HashMap`: Same as naive, but instead of storing new states in `Array2`s, only unexplored states are added to stack and removed.
 When MDP is built, `Array2`s are built from HashMap.